cosmos/cosmos-sdk/docs/architecture/adr-044-protobuf-updates-guidelines.md

 As an example, the SDK v0.42 to v0.43 update contained two Protobuf-breaking changes, listed below.
 Instead of bumping the package versions from `v1beta1` to `v1`, the SDK team decided to follow this guideline, by reverting the breaking changes, marking those changes as deprecated, and modifying the node implementation when processing messages with deprecated fields.
 More specifically:

-- the SDK recently removed support for [time-based software upgrades](https://github.com/cosmos/cosmos-sdk/pull/8849).
+- The SDK recently removed support for [time-based software upgrades](https://github.com/cosmos/cosmos-sdk/pull/8849).
 As such, the `time` field has been marked as deprecated in `cosmos.upgrade.v1beta1.Plan`.
 Moreover, the node will reject any proposal containing an upgrade Plan whose `time` field is non-empty.
-- the SDK now supports [governance split votes](./adr-037-gov-split-vote.md).
+- The SDK now supports [governance split votes](./adr-037-gov-split-vote.md).
 When querying for votes, the returned `cosmos.gov.v1beta1.Vote` message has its `option` field (used for 1 vote option) deprecated in favor of its `options` field (allowing multiple vote options).
 Whenever possible, the SDK still populates the deprecated `option` field, that is, if and only if the `len(options) == 1` and `options[0].Weight == 1.0`.

 #### 3. Fields SHALL NOT be renamed.